Introduction

 errorsFactory());

-Next, we initialise the Ref
+Next, we create the Ref

-objects that will store our data (pokemon
+objects that store our data (pokemon

 , species